seanieb/seanieb.github.io/README.md

 ## About
 ### 🇮🇪👨‍💻⛵️🛶🥃🏔

 Information & Cyber Security is my thing.
-I've worked for a bunch of companies 🚀 in San Francisco, CA; Digg 👨‍💻, Dropbox 🔐, Patreon 🔐 and Truework 🔐.
+I've worked for a bunch of companies 🚀 in San Francisco, CA 🇺🇸; Digg 👨‍💻, Dropbox 🔐, Patreon 🔐 and Truework 🔐.
 And some others in Ireland 🇮🇪 and Canada 🇨🇦.

 My last two roles were leading security for startups of about 30-50 folks 👨🏽‍💻👩🏿‍💻👩‍💻 in hyper growth 📈.
 At this stage building their security program and security hiring is critical, while also securing a service under rapid🏎 development.
 This is my dream role.
 I got to work on everything you could imagine!
 Coding, product development, risk planning, security policies & procedures, software engineering, code review, architecture and design implementation, cloud infrastructure, software development, standards & compliance and more!